 Argo’s Mill processed mined gold ore.
 When finished, the Argo Mill was the biggest of its type in the world.
 It processed more than $100 million of gold ore at prices between $18 and $35 per ounce.

-Tours run for one hour, so wear comfortable footwear and a light jacket: it can get chilly in the mines.
+Gold Mine tours run for one hour, so wear comfortable footwear and a light jacket: it can get chilly in the mines.
 You’ll learn about the history of the mines, take the tour, and get the opportunity to try gold panning.
 Plus, you can keep any jewels you discover.
 You can even purchase bags of soil guaranteed to contain placer gold and gems.

 We LOVE any history about the Gold Rush so this was right up our alley.
 It’s definitely one of our favorite things to do in Idaho Springs!